scottbrown/bosky/SECURITY.md

 ## Security Best Practices for Users

-1. **Keep Bosky Updated**: Always use the latest version to benefit from security patches.
+1. **Keep Beacon Updated**: Always use the latest version to benefit from security patches.

 2. **IAM Permissions**: Configure the minimal IAM permissions required:
    ```json